common name: alligatorweed thrips (suggested)

 Pupae: As with other species of thrips in the family Phlaeothripidae, development of the alligatorweed thrips progresses through three pupal instars; a propupa, followed by pupal instars 1 and 2 (Center et al. 2002).

 Females undergo a 4-day preovipositional period after which they deposit their eggs on or behind hairs present in leaf axils on stem nodes of alligatorweed.
-They lay an average of 200 eggs each (Center et al. 2002, Grodowitz and Whitaker 2005).
+Each female lays an average of 200 eggs (Center et al. 2002, Grodowitz and Whitaker 2005).

 Larvae are active feeders, piercing the meristematic tissues (new growth) of the alligatorweed plant with stylets (rod-like structures) formed from the mandibles and maxillae (mouthparts).
 The total generation time is about 28 days, and the adults live up to four months.
 Females probably are facultatively parthenogenetic, i.e., unmated females will produce haploid males (Center et al. 2002, Grodowitz and Whitaker 2005).